mrlaliff93/minimal-mistakes/_posts/2010-08-05-rhetological_fallacies.md

 ---
-title: "Rhetological Fallacies"
+title: "Rhetological Fallacies - Appeal to the Mind"
 categories:
   - general
 ---

 Fallacies are common errors in reasoning that will undermine the logic of your arguments.
 It can be either illegitimate arguments or irrelevant points, and are often identified because the lack of evidence that supports your claims.

-Rhetological fallacies, on the other hand, are errors and forms of manipulations of rhetoric and logical thinking.
+Hence, rhetological fallacies are errors and forms of manipulations of rhetoric and logical thinking.

-# Appeal to the Mind #

 ## **Appeal to Anonymous Authority** ##